Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

-Secondly, the TRS can also be explicitly broken on the honeycomb lattice by adding a three-site term to $\hat{H}'_{S=1}$ with $J_z=2J_\text{eff}$:
+Secondly, TRS can also be explicitly broken on the honeycomb lattice by adding a three-site term to $\hat{H}'_{S=1}$ with $J_z=2J_\text{eff}$:

-where $h\ll |J|$ and the three neighbouring sites $i,j,k$ are illustrated in Fig.\eqref{fig:lat} .
+where $h\ll |J|$ and the three neighbouring sites $i,j,k$ are illustrated in Fig.~\eqref{fig:lat}.
 A nontrivial effective Hamiltonian in the ground state sector already exists in the first order perturbation of $h$:

 which gaps all the Majorana fermions with nonzero Chern number and preserves the $U(1)_z$ spin rotation symmetry at the same time.
-The ground state has the Ising nonabelian topological order and fractionalized quantum number $S^z=\frac{1}{2}$ in the $\mathbb{Z}_2$ vortex.
-What's more, we anticipate the accumulated fractionalized charge $S^z=\pm\frac{1}{2}$ around the $\mathbb{Z}_2$ vortex will persist in the gapless phase as we adiabatically turn off the perturbation $h$, which is also an evidence of spin fractionalization in the gapless QSOL phase.
+The ground state has the Ising nonabelian topological order and fractionalized quantum number $S_{\text{eff}}^z=\frac{\hbar}{2}$ in the $\mathbb{Z}_2$ vortex.
+What's more, we anticipate the accumulated fractionalized charge $S_{\text{eff}}^z=\pm\frac{\hbar}{2}$ around the $\mathbb{Z}_2$ vortex will persist in the gapless phase as we continuously turn off the perturbation $h$ without changing the structure of zero modes.

-{\it Concluding remarks.}---In this work, we have shown that there exists a spin-orbital model with QSOL ground state for all spin-S by constructing the exact $\mathbb{Z}_2$ gauge structure in the spin-S Yao-Lee model.
-Further, in the minimal integer spin $S=1$ case, we analytically show the ground state can be gapless QSOL or has non-Abelian Ising topological order in the easy-axis limit depending on whether TRS is broken or not.
-Spin fractionalization is reflected from the accumulated $S^z=\pm\frac{1}{2}$ around a $\mathbb{Z}_2$ vortex.
-Our analytical results have revealed richer physics than the controlled solvable anisotropic spin-1 Kitaev model.
-A generalization of our analysis of the spin-1 Yao-Lee model to higher spin-S would be straightforward.
-In the future, it would be interesting to go beyond the analytically tractable easy-axis limit and numerically investigate the SU(2) symmetric spin-S Yao-Lee model in Eq.\eqref{ham:yl}.